Two new MSU Texas students test positive for COVID-19

 WICHITA FALLS, Texas (TNN) - Midwestern State University reports two new students have tested positive for COVID-19.

-The report, which was updated Wednesday at 3:20 p.m., says the patients are made up of nine faculty/staff members and 38 students.
-There are currently 10 active student cases and no active staff cases.
+The report, which was updated Monday just after 3:30 p.m., says the patients are made up of 11 faculty/staff members and 42 students.
+There are currently 10 active student cases and 2 active staff cases.

 MSU Texas coverage: